 - More information on these immunisations can be found in the dropdowns below.

 Nasal Flu for Primary School children

 - 17.12.18 The Nasal Flu Primary school programme for Autumn 2018 has now been completed by the School Nursing Team.

 - Flu can be a very unpleasant illness for children, with potentially serious complications, including bronchitis and pneumonia.The flu vaccine for children is given as a single dose of nasal spray squirted up each nostril.
 Children need to have this vaccine each year.
 Not only is it needle-free (a big advantage for children), the nasal spray works even better than the injected flu vaccine with fewer side effects.It's quick and painless and will mean your child is less likely to become ill if they come into contact with the flu virus.

 - You can read more about this vaccine at the NHS Immunisation Website and you can view the nasal flu vaccine product information leaflet here Vaccine product information leaflet [239kb]

 HPV for Year 8 and 9 Girls

 - The human papilloma virus (HPV) vaccine, Gardasil is offered to female students at school.
 Two doses of this vaccine is required to provide protection.
 School Nurses will visit secondary schools in the term following Christmas to offer dose 1 to Year 8 girls and dose 2 to girls in Year 9 who had the first dose last year.
-Letters and consent forms will be sent out to you with further details nearer the time.
+Letters and consent forms will be sent out to you in the post on 8.1.19.

 Diphtheria, Tetanus and Polio (DTP) and Meningitis ACWY Boosters for year 9 boys and girls